-- The GSM antenna family requires a minimum of a 150mm radius uninterrupted metallic ground surface area surrounding the mounting hole.
+- The mounting on the antenna (shark-fin variant) will accommodate sheet metal thicknesses from 0.7mm to 1.5mm - The GSM antenna family requires a minimum of a 150mm radius uninterrupted metallic ground surface area surrounding the mounting hole.
 No interruptions are allowed - The antenna must have a minimum clearance of 250mm from any other antenna located on the vehicle roof - The antenna must have a minimum clearance of 250mm from any metallic structures above the ground plane (if present) - The antenna should be as close to horizontal as possible and must not be at an angle of greater than 12° to the horizontal - The antenna is attached to the ground surface with a driven fastener from the underside of the plane.
-The fastener is a captured component on the antenna base - Cabling needs to utilize RG58LL type cable as provided for each functional band with USCAR FAKRA-type SMB connectors, unless stated otherwise by the customer
+The fastener is a captured component on the antenna base - Cabling needs to utilize RG58LL type cable as provided for each functional band with USCAR FAKRA-type SMB connectors, unless stated otherwise by the customer vehicle has a scarab (KK3T-19C175-A\).
+An antenna for GNSS and new Shark Fin (GJ5T-19K351-AB) will be fitted to the conversion for GNSS.